umich-its-networking/git-training-pub/ex-branching-merging.md

 Now that the contributor's `add-greeting` branch has been merged and deleted, we're back to a state, in terms of branches, that is the same as when we started.

-This may seem like a lot of work, but this workflow is very powerful and it can be useful to follow for even small changes especially if collaborators are working asynchronously and on many projects at once.
+This workflow is very powerful and it can be useful to follow for even small changes especially if collaborators are working asynchronously and on many projects at once.